shaikshareef99/Creating-Linear-Regression-Model/README.md

-# Creating-Linear-Regression-Model
+# Implementing-Linear-Regression-Model
-Creating Linear Regression Model, Train and Test the model and calculate accuracy and r square error
+Implementing Linear Regression Model, Train and Test the model and calculate accuracy and r square error